Herbalist & Herbal Practitioners

 Herbal medicine is a major component in all traditional medicine systems and a common element in Ayurvedic, homeopathic, naturopathic, traditional Chinese medicine, and Native American Indian medicine.
 In all cases, herbalists would and do carry forward the learning's of countless generations past.

 There are almost 12,000 specific plants identified for their medicinal qualities and they represent about 10% of the planets plant population.

 The modern pharmaceutical approach in utilizing plants is to isolate and extract the single active element from the plant with the object of synthesizing it chemically.
 This tends to introduce solutions that suppresses symptoms vs. healing.
 The drugs are typically a compound chemical substance, that may introduce toxicity the body is unable to process and in many cases can not eliminate leading to complications, typically referred to as side-effects.

-As a herbalist, Diane McLaren has studied and used herbal therapies as natural medicines and herb based nutritional supplements extensively since the 1980's.
+As a herbalist in Canada, Diane has studied and used herbal therapies as natural medicines and herb based supplements extensively.

-She continues to study herbal therapies & nutritional health applications and successfully uses them in her counselling practice.
+She continues to study herbal therapies & nutritional health applications and when appropriate, uses them in her counselling practice.
 Diane and her team are passionate for our clients success.

 The video clip is from a conference Diane attended in LA back in 2012.
 Today Diane leads a team of highly qualified Natural Health Practitioners trained in her unique natural health care methodology.